LucasDelfino92/morrowindsharp/mwtools.md

 If dirty, tes3cmd will clean this individual plugin.

 ### TESAME

-TES Advanced Mod Editor lets you open a plugin in order to clean it manually, deleting unwanted records from a mod.
-It's also used to remove unwanted records from a plugin to improve compatibility between mods.

 - Run TESAME in MO2.
 - Go to **Mods -> Open ..**